Skip to main content

 Link copied!

-For example, following search query: "winter or signature*", returns assets that either have names or labels containing 'winter' or names containing any text starting with 'signature'.
-In this example we have chosen to display only images by clicking the image checkbox in the type section.
+For example, the search winter OR signature*, returns assets that have the term winter or a term starting with signature.
+In this example we have filtered to show only images by clicking the image checkbox in the type section.

 Using the asset search feature